rizqimalikakbar/Streaming-Processing-Kafka-TwitterApi/README.md

    `pip install tweepy`

 ## How to Run
-1. Get the Bearer Token on Website Twitter Developer
+1. Get the `Bearer Token` on Website Twitter Developer
-2. Insert the Bearer Token to kafka_producer.py
+2. Insert the `Bearer Token` to kafka_producer.py
-3. Insert your topic to kafka_producer.py in `search term`
+3. Insert your topic to kafka_producer.py in `Search Term`
 4. Activate Docker and start running `docker-compose.yml` with command `docker-compose build`
    `docker-compose up`